logankilpatrick/Hugo.julialang.org/content/jsoc/archive.md

 ---
 layout: single
 title: Julia's Summer of Code projects
-url: /soc/ideas-page/archive
 ---
 # Summer of Code Archives

 Julia has greatly benefited from the Google Summer of Code.
 In the last 5 years, over 50 students have contributed to Julia and various Julia packages.
 Many of these students have become regular Julia contributors well beyond their summer projects.
-Take a look at the [Ideas Page](/soc/ideas-page) and contribute your ideas.
+Take a look at the [Ideas Page](/jsoc) and contribute your ideas.

 ## GSoC 2018